 Sanjay Puria serves as our Group Chief Financial Officer.
 He is based out of Mumbai, India and leads WNS's global finance, information technology and procurement services functions.
 Presently, he serves on the Board of WNS Cares Foundation.
-Mr. Puria has over 21 years of experience, out of which over 17 years have been in the offshore services industry.
+Mr. Puria has over 23 years of experience, out of which over 19 years have been in the offshore services industry.
 He is a veteran at WNS, having managed several key finance functions including corporate strategy, mergers and acquisitions, financial planning and analysis, and strategic business development before taking over as the Group Chief Financial Officer.
 Prior to WNS, he was at the helm of operations for a global provider of integrated information technology and knowledge process outsourcing solutions, where his role centered around managing acquisitions, joint ventures, complex and multi-year contracts, strategizing on geographical expansion, revenue and cost management, pricing and commercials and implementation of LEAN initiatives.
-Mr. Puria is a Chartered Accountant from the Institute of Chartered Accountants of India and has passed the Certified Public Accountant examination from the American Institute of Certified Public Accountants.
+Mr. Puria is also a Member of NASSCOM BPM Council, a not -for-profit industry association for IT_BPM sector in India.Mr.
+Puria is a Chartered Accountant from the Institute of Chartered Accountants of India and has passed the Certified Public Accountant examination from the American Institute of Certified Public Accountants.
 The business address of Mr. Puria is Gate 4, Godrej & Boyce Complex, Pirojshanagar, Vikhroli, (West) Mumbai 400 079, India.

 Gautam Barai serves as our Chief Operating Officer.
-He is based out of Mumbai and is responsible for operations, client relations, technology and capability creation across the organization.
+He is based out of Mumbai and is responsible for operations, sales, client relations, technology and capability creation across the organization.
 He began his tenure at WNS leading operations for the Aviva business in 2009, and helped to grow our insurance vertical before becoming the leader of the banking and financial services, insurance and healthcare business units.
 Most recently he was Chief Business Officer at WNS from May 2018 to January 2019.
 Prior to joining WNS, Mr. Barai was Senior Vice President - Business Executive Operations at Bank of America.
 Prior to Bank of America, he served as Senior Vice President and Head of BPO at Countrywide Financial Corporation.
 At Countrywide, he was instrumental in setting up and managing BPO operations in both India and Costa Rica.
 He holds Masters of Business Administration degrees from Columbia University and London Business School.
 The business address of Mr. Barai is Gate 4, Godrej & Boyce Complex, Pirojshahnagar, Vikhroli (West), Mumbai 400079, India.

 Swaminathan Rajamani is our Chief People Officer.
 Presently, he serves on the Board of WNS Cares Foundation.
 He leads WNS's Human Resources function and is responsible for the entire gamut of people-oriented processes.
 Prior to joining WNS, he was with CA Technologies, where he served as Vice President - Human Resources and was the Country Head - HR for India.
 He has also served as Head of HR Operations at Syntel and thereafter, for a short while, was its Global HR Head.
 Prior to Syntel, he had a long tenure at GE spanning multiple roles such as Master Black Belt - HR and Assistant Vice President and Head - Operations for HR, Customer Research and Operational Analytics, apart from other roles in mergers and acquisitions.
 He is a certified Change Acceleration Coach and a keen practitioner of Six Sigma.
 He has a Masters in Social Work degree from the University of Madras.
-The business address of Mr. Rajamani is Gate 4, Godrej & Boyce Complex, Pirojshanagar, Vikhroli, (West) Mumbai 400 079, India.
+The business address of Mr. Rajamani is No. 143, Campus 1A, RMZ Millenia Business Park North Veeranam Rd, Perungudi, Kandanchavadi, Chennai, Tamil Nadu.